-General permit parking is available in the unreserved portion of the Towers Lot, the west side of the Stadium/Pavilion Lot, designated campus roads, and General Permit designated campus roads or parking lots.
-Only one permit is issued for the price of \$15.00 and is valid only when properly displayed in a registered vehicle.
+General permit parking is available in the unreserved portion of the Towers lot, the west side of the Pavilion Lot and designated campus roads or parking lots.
+Only one permit is issued for the price of \$15 and is valid only when properly displayed in a registered vehicle.
 A vehicle registration card must be completed to obtain a permit.

-A General permit DOES NOT guarantee you a parking space.
-IT DOES NOT allow you to park in fire lanes, handicap spaces, loading zones, no parking or yellow painted areas.
+A General permit does not guarantee you a parking space.
+It does not allow you to park in fire lanes, handicap spaces, loading zones, no parking or yellow painted areas.